Leadwerks/Documentation/4x4matrices.md

 3, 5, 2, 1
 ```

 It can be difficult to visualize what the numbers in a 4x4 matrix mean.
-It's more important to just remember what each row in a 4x4 matrix represents.
+It's more important to just remember what each row in the matrix represents.

 ## Using Entity Matrices